-Five marketing lessons from Seth Godin's 'The Icarus Deception'
+Five marketing lessons from Seth Godin's 'The Icarus Deception'by

 In this series of Smart Insights Best Practice Advice, Danyl Bosomworth of SmartInsights.com shares tips on best practice to get better results from digital marketing.
 This month Danyl examines marketing guru Seth Godin's latest book, and what it can teach us about the need for risk-taking and creativity in marketing.